AmrutaPandhare/AmrutaPandhare.github.io/_projects/5_project.md

     </div>
 </div>
 <div class="caption">
-    We provided Help menus for effective user interaction.
+    We provided 𝗛𝗲𝗹𝗽 menus for effective user interaction.
 </div>

 We covered below mentioned conditions for the most accuracy.